MarwanNour/SEAL-FYP-Logistic-Regression/README.md

 The code also contains some benchmark tests for matrix and vector operations as well as some examples based on the original examples already provided in the SEAL library.

-*Note: SEAL Version 3.4.5 is required.
+*Note: SEAL Version 3.4.5 is required (migration to 3.6 coming soon).
 To view the graphs, you will need to have GNUPlot and Python 3 installed on your machine*

 ## Table of Contents